redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.27 (13 August 2015) =
+= 2.9.28 (30 September 2015) =

-*Bugs:*

-* Fixed a bug that could cause bulk downloads to fail.
-* Google reCaptcha should now work properly with AJAX submissions.
-* Calculations in regions that don't use decimals as separators shouldn't fail.
+*Security:*

+* Fixed a security issue that could allow macros to be ran in Excel if a CSV with malicious content was exported.
+Thanks to Smit B. Shah and Hely H. Shah for the report.

 == Changelog ==

+= 2.9.28 (30 September 2015) =

+*Security:*

+* Fixed a security issue that could allow macros to be ran in Excel if a CSV with malicious content was exported.
+Thanks to Smit B. Shah and Hely H. Shah for the report.

 = 2.9.27 (13 August 2015) =